Aronnax9000/Vega816/README.md

 ```
 Y0-Y2 are pulled low by 10K resistors, for cases in which no Vector Pull controller is connected.
 Bypass jumpers are also provided for A1-A4, in case the 74HC283 adder and supporting logic are not installed.

+The connector for the external Vector Pull Rewrite controller provides the E signal from the CPU, so that the Vector Pull Rewrite controller can know which scheme of vector pull (W65C02, W65C816) is being used.

 ### Details of Vector Pull address rewriting
 The W65C816 datasheet gives this table of interrupt vectors which lie between $00FFE4 and $00FFFC
 ```